 SEASON’S GREETINGS: 10 Magical Christmas Vacations for Families

-1. Napa Valley Wine Train
+1. Christmas Train Rides on the Napa Valley Wine Train

 Savoring an elegant meal, sipping fine wine, and watching vineyards roll by from the perch of an antique railcar may sound like an adults-only indulgence, but during the holidays kids can get into the act when the Napa Valley Wine Train transforms into a festive fantasy for all ages.
-Guests on the Santa Train Jolly Journeys can choose from three 90-minute experiences: Santa’s Cookie Car, Gourmet Holiday Express, or the Very Merry Vista Dome.
+Guests on the Santa Train Jolly Journeys can choose from three 90-minute train ride experiences: Santa’s Cookie Car, Gourmet Holiday Express, or the Very Merry Vista Dome.

 WINTER WONDERLANDS: 11 Best Winter Vacations in the U.S. for Families

-Each of these Christmas-themed train experiences include hot cider or cocoa, carolers, and of course a ride with Santa.
+Each of these Christmas-themed train rides include hot cider or cocoa, carolers, and of course a ride with Santa.
 When you book the Gourmet Holiday Express or the Very Merry Vista Dome, you’ll enjoy a three-course meal; on Santa’s Cookie Car, you’ll munch on assorted sweets.
 The Napa Valley Wine Train partners with Expressions of Hope, encouraging passengers to bring small gifts that will be donated to foster youth.

-2. Wisconsin Great Northern Railroad
+2. Christmas Train Rides on the Wisconsin Great Northern Railroad

 It’s no exaggeration to say that in December, Wisconsin’s North Woods look like the inside of a snow globe.
 This winter wonderland is home to the Wisconsin Great Northern Railroad, where each year its Christmas Pizza Party Train Ride combines meeting Santa with feasting on pizza.